Martsys423/martsy/PROGRESS.md

 - Authenticates users
 - Generates and validates API keys
 - Fetches GitHub repository READMEs
-- Analyzes repositories using OpenAI
+- Analyzes repositories using OpenAI with Langchain
 - Displays analysis results in a user-friendly format
+- Has a well-organized and maintainable codebase
+- Features an interactive API demo on the landing page
+- Presents a visually appealing UI with gradient elements

 ## Next Steps

 1. 🔲 Add usage tracking for API keys
 2. 🔲 Implement rate limiting
-3. 🔲 Add more comprehensive error handling
-4. 🔲 Create documentation page
+3. 🔲 Create documentation page
-5. 🔲 Add tests for critical components
+4. 🔲 Add tests for critical components
-6. 🔲 Optimize performance
+5. 🔲 Optimize performance
-7. 🔲 Add support for private repositories
+6. 🔲 Add support for private repositories
-8. 🔲 Implement caching for repository analysis
+7. 🔲 Implement caching for repository analysis

 ## Known Issues